 That’s when the trouble started.

-After running her through some troubleshooting that resulted in a still-dead laptop,1 the Customer Service Representative informed Laura that someone would be contacting her in two business days about arranging for repairs.
+After running her through some troubleshooting that resulted in a still-dead laptop, ((I strongly suspected a dead motherboard after my own attempts to revive the thing were unsuccessful.
+The unit would power on, but performed no POST and did not boot to the operating system.)) the Customer Service Representative informed Laura that someone would be contacting her in two business days about arranging for repairs.

 Wait.
 What?
 Two business days to arrange for repairs?
 Where is that in the features of the Protection Plan?